vaibhavsood/BookMyMovie/README.md

 # BookMyMovie
-This is a proof of concept movie ticket booking application using Spring Boot, Spring Security and a simple but neat HTML/CSS/Bootstrap frontend.
+This is a simple movie ticket booking application using Spring Boot, Spring Security and HTML/CSS/Bootstrap for the frontend.

-It uses the [MovieLens small dataset](http://files.grouplens.org/datasets/movielens/) to populate movie info
+It uses the [MovieLens dataset (small)](http://files.grouplens.org/datasets/movielens/) to populate movie info

 ![Movies](movies-home-page.png)